harisA1/Benchmark-EnMAP-Dataset-for-Unmixing/README.md

 The scene covers an agricultural region near **Lake Zazari in Western Macedonia, Greece**, and was acquired in **October 2023**.

 ---
+If you use this dataset in your work, please cite:

+Ampas et al. Spectral Unmixing for Bare Soil Detection: A Step Toward Hyperspectral Soil Organic Carbon Estimation Submitted to MIGARS 2025.